chipsalliance/Caliptra/doc/Caliptra.md

         1. SoC ROM loads the Caliptra firmware into the Caliptra mailbox and issues the Caliptra "firmware load" command.
         2. Caliptra ROM authenticates, measures, and starts the Caliptra firmware.
     2. If the FMC is not Caliptra firmware:
-        1. SoC ROM authenticates and measures that firmware as the SoC FMC, and issues the Caliptra "stash measurement" command prior to executing SoC FMC.
+        1. SoC ROM measures that firmware as the SoC FMC, and issues the Caliptra "stash measurement" command prior to executing SoC FMC.
 4. SoC ROM executes SoC FMC.
 5. As in #6 from the BMI flow, SoC FMC continues the boot process, forming a boot firmware chain-of-trust: each firmware fetches, authenticates, measures, and executes the next firmware needed to establish the device operating environment.
 Each firmware deposits the next firmware's measurements into Caliptra prior to execution.
 The exception is Caliptra's firmware: SoC firmware delegates the measurement and execution of Caliptra's firmware to Caliptra ROM.
 6. Upon eventual initialization, Caliptra firmware presents attestation APIs using the deposited measurements.